jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Many of these big institutions are holdovers from the Industrial Age.
 They're filled with too many bosses, layers of middlemen, and Industrial Age power brokers.
 These positions all have a good reason to antagonize our society's technological evolution.
 But it's a losing battle because all the money in the world won't make the Internet Age disappear.

-As the saying goes, we all either evolve our perish.
+As the saying goes, we all either evolve or perish.

-Sadly until now we've choosen to perish.
+Sadly until now, we've chosen to perish.
 Instead of admitting we needed to fundamentally rework our society to modern technology, we used money to sweep our problems under the rug.
 We the people decided to believe Big Business and Big Government we're looking out for our best interest.
-We paid for bailouts and the suffered through bullshitization of work to prevent evolving a new way of life.
+We paid for bailouts and suffered through bullshitization of work to prevent evolving a new way of life.

 But now we can't sweep anything, anywhere.
 This pandemic is something different.